data-edu/data-science-in-education/_book/15-data-science-in-your-job.md

 If you do happen to be an elementary or high school teacher who wants use programming and statistics to improve how you use data, you will find the approaches in this book useful.
 But if you are not that person, there is still much to explore that will lead to a rewarding experience as you grow your analytic skill.
 This book lacks the scope to explore this topic thoroughly, but there are many ways to improve how you use data without requiring a programming language or deep knowledge of statistics.

 For example, you can explore what is perhaps the most important element of starting a data analysis: asking the correct question.
-Chapter three of @peng2015's book, *The Art of Data Science* provides a useful process for getting better at asking data questions.
+Chapter three of *The Art of Data Science* [@peng2015] provides a useful process for getting better at asking data questions.

 Given how often data is served to us through data visualizations, it is important to learn the best ways to create and consume these visualizations.
-Chapter one of @healy2019's book *Data Visualization: A Practical Introduction*, explores this topic using excellent examples and writing.
+Chapter one of book *Data Visualization: A Practical Introduction* [@healy2019] explores this topic using excellent examples and writing.

-For practical applications of a data-informed approach, *Learning to Improve: How America's Schools Can Get Better at Getting Better* by @bryk2015 offers a thorough explanation of the improvement science process.
+For practical applications of a data-informed approach, *Learning to Improve: How America's Schools Can Get Better at Getting Better* [@bryk2015] offers a thorough explanation of the improvement science process.
 The book is filled with examples of how data is used to understand problems and trial solutions.

 The final recommendation for elementary and secondary teachers wanting to get better at analysis is this: find, and partner with, someone who can help you answer the questions you have about how to serve your students better.
 You have the professional experience to come up with the right ideas and the curiosity to see what these ideas look like in the classroom.
 Inviting someone who can collaborate with you and help you measure the success of your ideas can be a rewarding partnership for you and your students.